SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 - Here are more fun things to do in Interlaken.

-It is the best day I can imagine for the months of April to end October, I guess.
+It is the best day I can imagine for the months of April to the end of October.
 For the other months, we need different itineraries.
-But no worries here is my post with the best day trips from Interlaken.
+But no worries, here is my post with the best day trips from Interlaken.
 You can use many of these ideas for the cold winter months, too.

 GENERAL TRAVEL TIPS FOR INTERLAKEN